Calculating Your Taxes

 What records to keep

 Doing your taxes will be a lot easier if you keep the right records—and keep them easily accessible.
-It's wise to keep:
+It's wise to consider keeping:

 - All of your tax returns for seven years.
 This includes all supporting documents such as forms that show your income and validate your deductions: W-2, 1099s, canceled checks, receipts for charitable contributions, etc.